-- Place – Diocesan policy is that the wedding liturgy must take place within the church building.
-St. Aloysius Church seats about 300 people.
+1. Place – Diocesan policy is that the wedding liturgy must take place within the church building.

 2. Date/time – This can only be scheduled during a meeting with both the bride and groom with the priest.
 Weddings can be scheduled on Friday evening or Saturday.
-Saturday weddings can be scheduled no later than 3:00pm.
 Other guidelines regarding time available to use the worship space will be given to the couple.
 It is customary that weddings are not celebrated during the season of Lent.

 3. Liturgy – Music selections must be approved.
 Selection of scripture readings, vows, and prayers will be reviewed with the priest.